 9996 E. 146th St., Suite 250, Noblesville, IN 46060

 The pharmacotherapy residency started in 2009 (formerly family medicine begun in 2004) and is designed to provide both clinical teaching and practical experience in the inpatient, outpatient and university settings.
-Each year, Community Health Network recruits one pharmacotherapy specialty resident with primary responsibilities at Community Hospital East, the Community Group Family Medicine Center and Butler University.
+Each year, Community Health Network recruits one pharmacotherapy specialty resident with primary responsibilities at Community Hospital East, the Community Group Family Medicine Center and Butler University with elective rotation opportunities at other healthcare sites within Community Health Network.
 The resident works closely with Community’s family medicine medical residents and physicians.
 Please visit the Family Medicine Residency website for more information.

 The resident’s training experience will include required rotations with the inpatient family medicine team, outpatient family medicine center and an administrative academic experience at Butler University.
 Elective rotation opportunities can be tailored for the resident’s interests and career goals.
-Elective experiences may include, but are not limited to, the areas of infectious disease, cardiology, critical care, behavioral care, neurology and administration.
+Elective experiences may include, but are not limited to, the areas of academia, specialty ambulatory care, infectious disease, cardiology, critical care, behavioral care, oncology and administration.
 Residency activities will include inpatient rounding, disease state management in the pharmacotherapy clinic, medication counseling, healthcare provider education, and mentorship of pharmacy students and PGY1 residents.
-The resident will serve as primary preceptor to student pharmacists from Butler University and participate in classroom instruction (both didactic and case-based interactive discussion) of Butler University pharmacy students.
+The resident will serve as primary preceptor to student pharmacists from Butler University and participate in classroom instruction (both didactic and case-based interactive discussion) of Butler University College of Pharmacy and Health Sciences students.
 Additional requirements of the residency include staffing every fourth weekend, a poster presentation at ASHP Midyear, and a residency project presentation at the Great Lakes Regional Conference.
 The resident’s experiences are not limited to the above, allowing the resident to tailor the experience to his or her professional interests.

 Tracy Costello, PharmD, BCPS